 Opinions from 100 high-level IT professionals on Microservices.
 Learn how Microservices are used in the most prominent European and American companies.

-It is crucial for every enterprise to define guiding principles for a Microservices governance.
+It is crucial for every enterprise to define guiding principles for Microservices governance.
 Once these principles are defined, they then need to be followed.
 Therefore, defining these principles takes place prior to establishing the foundation.

 Below are a handful of fundamental guiding principles for a successful Microservices governance.